NavyaDubey87/Project-Report-on-Harshad-Mehta-Scam-/README.md

-# Project-Report-on-Harshad-Mehta-Scam-
+# Project-Report-on-Harshad-Mehta-Scam-1992
-"Researched &amp; analyzed the Harshad Mehta Scam, exploring its market impact, regulatory failures, &amp; lessons for India's Financial system."
+"This project investigates the 1992 Harshad Mehta scam, focusing on its consequences for the Indian financial sector.
+It examines the role of financial institutions, stock market manipulation, and the regulatory changes that followed to prevent similar future occurrences."